panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 Current vs previous render results comparison is fast.
 But you can *speed up* the process under some circumstances.

 When a component is wrapped in `React.memo()`, React renders the component and memoizes the result.
-Before the next render, if the new props are the same, React reuses the memoized result *skipping the next render*.
+Before the next render, if the new props are the same, React reuses the memoized result *skipping the next rendering*.

 Let's see the memoization in action.
 The functional component `Movie` is wrapped in `React.memo()`: